salcedoisabella/programmable-neurorepair/results/candidate_control_layers.md

 - Ptgds
 - Ptprd

+---

-## Interpretation
+## Current interpretation

-Rather than reducing repair to one dominant signal, the framework begins to separate distinct roles within the transition process.
-These candidate layers are early evidence that neural repair may be computationally decomposable into leverage, support, and signaling/control functions.
+Rather than collapsing repair into one dominant marker or pathway, the framework begins to resolve distinct roles within the transition process.

+At the current stage, the project already supports an early separation between:

+- **leverage-like nodes** that appear closely associated with repair-state access
+- **architecture / support components** that appear linked to stabilizing or supporting mature repair structure
+- **signaling / control candidates** that may participate in regulatory or transition-facing roles

+---

 ## Why this matters

-This is one of the most important early outputs of the project because it reframes remyelination as a structured state-transition problem with identifiable candidate control layers, rather than as a static list of associated genes.
+This is one of the most important early conceptual results in the project.

+It suggests that neural repair may be computationally decomposable into distinct layers of control rather than treated as a single undifferentiated phenotype.

+That matters because it moves the project beyond:
+- static association
+- generic gene-list interpretation
+- single-marker narratives

+and toward:
+- structured state-transition modeling
+- candidate control architecture
+- tractable intervention logic